-The Web Macro Recorder with Macro Engine 7.1 tool was designed with TruClient technology.
-It uses event-based functionality and TruClient browser technology to record and play macros.
+The Event-based Web Macro Recorder tool was designed with TruClient technology.
+It uses eventbased functionality and TruClient browser technology to record and play macros.

 Web Macro Recorder Limitations

 The Web Macro Recorder does not support the recording of Flash or Silverlight applications.